libcr/.github/profile/README.md

 ## What We Build

-libcr develops focused desktop tools for Android device control, developers, document workflows, and technical content.
+libcr develops focused desktop tools for Android device control, developers, local file sharing, document workflows, and technical content.
 Our applications combine native Chromium Views interfaces with selected Chromium components such as the Network Service, Chromium Media, WebContents, and PDFium.

 This approach gives our software the capabilities of the Chromium platform while retaining native C++ performance, efficient system integration, and